mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_message"
->title="Message activity"
+>title="Channel actions"
->abstract="Use the Message activity to send a push, SMS or email message."
+>abstract="Use channel actions to send a push, SMS or email message."

 Use [!DNL Journey Optimizer] to create and deliver personalized push notifications, SMS and email messages.
 All messages are editable in-line as part of an action on the Journey Canvas.
 Use the Save as template capability to reuse your content easily.
 You can: